Haibo93/Cloud_Computing/README.md

 ## Tech Stack:
+We are choosing popular and mainstream libraries and frameworks to develop our web application.
+Particularly, Express.js is renowned for its simplicity, realiablity and lightweightness.
+When it pairs with TypeScript, it further improves the maintainability of the system as it grows more complex in the future.
+Front-end side is kept as minimal with vanilla Javascript and basic HTML/CSS.
+AWS comes in play when we deploy the application to the virtual machine EC2 instance on cloud.

 ### Backend
 Note: The project is still in development and not all features and services are implemented on the front-end side.
-To test the functionalities, we recommend using [insomnia](https://insomnia.rest/).
+To test the functionalities, we recommend using [insomnia](https://insomnia.rest/)

 ### CRUD Operations
 Basic CRUD operations are possible by accessing the API routes via adding ``api/registerUser`` and ``api/getProducts`` at the end of the web address following the REST standard.
 A full list of CRUD is presented below: